 However, all infants born to HBsAg seropositive mothers should receive vaccination with the monovalent Hepatitis B vaccine at birth and 4 weeks.
-The routine vaccination schedule then ensures they get given further doses of Hepatits B (hexavalent) at 8, 12 and 16 weeks.
+The routine vaccination schedule then ensures they get given further doses of Hepatitis B (hexavalent) at 8, 12 and 16 weeks.
 They then need a further Hepatitis B vaccination (monovalent) at 12 months.
 In total they will receive 6 doses of Hepatitis B vaccine.
 This aims to ensure immunity and prevent mother to child transmission.

-For those infants who are at high risk (see below), they should receive Hepatitis B Immunoglobulin (HBIG) in addition to vaccination as soon as possible after birth and ideally within 24 hours of birth.
+For those infants who are at high risk (see below), they should receive 200-250 units Hepatitis B Immunoglobulin (HBIG) in addition to vaccination as soon as possible after birth and ideally within 24 hours of birth (please see section on Hepatitis B Immunoglobulin dosage below).
 If an infant is later identified as having missed HBIG at birth despite being eligible, HBIG can be given up to 7 days after birth.